How To Get A Pay Rise Without Even Trying

-TLDR: Figure out what value you’ve brought to the organisation, have proof to back it up and go for it.
+TLDR: Figure out what value you’ve brought to the organisation, back it up and go for it.

 Think about your role and what you’re currently offering the business.
-Have you upskilled in the last few months?
+Have you up skilled in the last few months?
 Have you been challenging yourself to go outside the box?
 What’s your value add here?
-Now after asking yourself and answering those questions, you’ll be just about ready to date yourself and really think about your expertise and transferable skills.
+After asking yourself and answering those questions, you’ll be just about ready to date yourself and really think about your expertise and transferable skills.

 In an ideal world, a person’s remuneration is commensurate to their value add, which is something that’s transferable.
 You see, your value add is your special skills that serve the world beyond your current employer.
 Take the emphasis off the company-specific stuff and focus on the bigger picture.

 If you’re going to say you work harder than the rest of your team, then prove it.